 High-denier or high-density fabrics can be more water repellent than more loosely woven fabrics.
 The more tightly a material is woven and the higher the thread count, the more difficult it is for moisture to penetrate the fabric.

 While almost any fabric can be treated to become more water resistant, if you are looking for water-resistant material for a DIY project you’ll have better luck with naturally water repellent materials such as:

 Olefin yarns are spun from polypropylene fiber, which is water repellent.
 Not only does it not absorb moisture, it actively pushes it away.
-It’s often used as a base layer for runner or hiker’s garments because it forces moisture to spread out and causes it to dry so quickly.
-That same quality makes it an excellent choice for outdoor uses.
 Because wetness doesn’t penetrate the fiber, a spilled glass of wine at a backyard cookout can be easily wiped up and is less likely to cause stains.
 It will also air dry in a snap after rain or a wash.

 Polyester is naturally water-resistant, but once you coat polyester yarns with vinyl or PVC and weave them together, the water resistance is off the charts.
 The coating on each strand of yarn in the fabric protects the polyester, and keeps water from penetrating into the fiber.
-Because this brilliantly water-resistant outdoor fabric is a mesh, air flow is excellent: whatever water doesn’t pass right through the mesh will dry super fast.
+Because this brilliantly water-resistant outdoor fabric is a mesh, air flow is excellent as well.

 Phifer offers a wonderful range of water-resistant fabrics designed to stand up to the demands, spills, splashes and rainy weather.